-This fact is anomalous for some authors because for example, in a historical appreciating instrument like an US stock index, Monday should have greater return because the closing price of Monday should incorporate the returns of 3 days: Saturday, Sunday, and Monday itself.
+This fact is anomalous for some authors because for example, in a historical appreciating instrument like an US stock index, Monday should have greater return on average, because it should incorporate the returns of 3 positive days: Saturday, Sunday, and Monday itself, and since the long-term trend of US Stock Market has been increasing, all 3 days should have positive returns.
 The logic is that even if the exchanges are closed, there should be an increased demand of the asset in these days that should be incorporated in Monday’s return.

-Alia and Ülküb (“Another Look at Calendar Anomalies”, 2019) found that Monday effect is different in China, instead of being negative it is positive, especially regarding small-cap stocks:
+Alia and Ülküb in their 2019 paper “Another Look at Calendar Anomalies” found that Monday effect is different in China, instead of being negative it is positive, especially regarding small-cap stocks:

 “In contrast to the well-known pattern of negative/low Monday returns, Chinese stocks earn positive/higher returns early in the week, which are more pronounced in small-cap, less-proﬁtable (speculative) stocks, and stocks with lack of institutional investor domination.
 As in US there is on Monday a higher volatility.”

-He deﬁnes a speculative portfolio as “the subset of stocks predicted to be most strongly affected by investor sentiment: small, young, high volatility, unproﬁtable, non-dividend paying, lottery-like, distressed, extreme growth, low-priced, lottery-like".
+He deﬁnes a speculative stocks as “the subset of stocks predicted to be most strongly affected by investor sentiment: small, young, high volatility, unproﬁtable, non-dividend paying, lottery-like, distressed, extreme growth, low-priced, lottery-like".

 Intraday vs Overnight returns